Uterine Fibroids Toolkit: A Patient Empowerment Guide

 Fibroids Toolkit

-While an estimated 26 million women ages 15-50 in United States have uterine fibroids, these statistics about fibroids are often underestimated.
+While an estimated 26 million women ages 15-50 in the United States have uterine fibroids, these statistics about fibroids are often underestimated.

 Uterine fibroids (leiomyomas) are tumors made of smooth muscle and fibrous connective tissue that arise from the uterus and are one of the most common gynecological conditions nationwide.